atick-faisal/label-studio/docs/source/guide/frontend.md

 ## Frontend development

-Refer to the [Frontend Reference](frontend_reference.html) when developing with Label Studio Frontend.
+Refer to the [Frontend Reference](frontend_reference.html) when developing with Annotation Hub Frontend.

 ### Manual builds